Chuba Hubbard Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Matchup vs. Atlanta

-- Conceding 112.2 rushing yards per game, the Falcons have the 16th-ranked run defense in the league.
+- The Falcons give up 112.2 yards per game on the ground, the NFL's 16th-ranked rush defense.

-- This season the Falcons are ranked seventh in the NFL in rushing touchdowns conceded (five).
+- This season the Falcons have allowed five rushing TDs.
+They are ranked seventh in the NFL in that category.

 Recent Performances

-- In last week's matchup against the Giants, Hubbard carried the ball 12 times for 28 yards.
+- In last week's matchup with the Giants, Hubbard rushed for 28 yards on 12 carries.

-- Over his last three outings, Hubbard has 190 rushing yards on 52 carries (63.3 yards per game), with one touchdown.
+- In his last three games, Hubbard has 190 rushing yards on 52 carries (63.3 yards per game), with one touchdown.

 Hubbard's Carolina Teammates